sastix/microk8s-addons/README.md

 # MicroK8s Web Console

 [MicroK8s](https://kubernetes.io/) provides a local [Kubernetes](https://kubernetes.io/) that you can manage through the CLI.
-This project provides a web console over the most common operations a developer will need when interactig with MicroK8s.
+This project provides a web console over the most common operations a developer will need when interacting with MicroK8s.

 ![Screenshot](images/screenshot.png)

 ## Requirements

-You have to have MicroK8s running:
+You must have MicroK8s running:
 ```
 sudo snap install microk8s --edge --classic
 ```